Uncle Ruckus: Relationships

 Robert Freeman is the closest person to a friend that Uncle Ruckus has throughout the series, though Robert rebukes Ruckus' racist notions.
 For example, a friendly match of checkers between them ends bitterly after Ruckus makes white supremacist remarks.
 Ruckus is supportive of Freeman during his training for a rematch with Stinkmeaner and is the only one besides Riley who praises him when he fights and kills Stinkmeaner.
 Despite all this, Ruckus claims their friendship is a pretense, and that he still sees him as a "nigger".
-In the episode "The Real," Ruckus is also one of the homeless people that lives in Robert houses.
+In the episode "The Real", Ruckus is also one of the homeless people that lives in Robert houses.

 Uncle Ruckus says in episode, "...Or Die Trying" that he has despised Huey ever since the Freemans' arrival in Woodcrest, as he seems to ignore Ruckus' racist rantings, knowing that arguing with the man will do little good.
-However, when Ruckus challenges Huey to a martial arts showdown, Huey fights him twice - first with a push-broom handle as a staff and later unarmed.
+However, when Ruckus challenges Huey to a martial arts showdown, Huey fights him twice – first with a push-broom handle as a staff and later unarmed.
 Neither fight is shown in its entirety.
 Huey is seen sitting in the theater manager's office after the first one and the episode ends in a freeze-frame as the second one begins.
 Both fights appear to be references to the Japanese manga series Fist of the North Star.
 Ruckus often gets angry at Riley for being a hoodlum, which regularly leads to fights.

 Ruckus tolerates the Dubois family, largely due to Sarah's presence since she is white.
 He believes that Tom is lucky to have Sarah and that she is with him out of pity rather than love, even postulating at one point that she taught him how to read.
 He does not think much of Jazmine due to her mixed-raced status, pejoratively calling her a "mulatto" and a "little half-and-half".
 In a moment of relative kindness, he refers to her as a "nice little mixed-breed girl".
-However, he does seem to hold her superior to a black child, once stating that she is smarter than Riley.
-In a rare moment, he manages to single-handedly restore her faith in Christmas and in Santa Claus, effectively cheering her up.
+After Riley tells Jazmine Santa Claus is not real, Ruckus cheers her up and restores her faith in Christmas and Santa.

 Film

 McGruder launched a Kickstarter campaign with the aim of raising $200,000 in order to produce a film focusing on Ruckus.
-The fundraiser, from January 30, 2013 to March 1, 2013, obtained pledges of $129,963.
 He stated that crowd-funding would be the sole source of funding for the film's budget.
 David Brothers of ComicsAlliance expressed concern that a film about the character might not be effective as a racial comedy outside the context of The Boondocks.
+The fundraiser, from January 30, 2013 to March 1, 2013, obtained pledges of $129,963, failing to meet its minimum funding goal of $200,000.